crolang-p2p/crolang-p2p-broker/README.md

 However, if the `AUTHORIZE_NODES_COMMUNICATION_WEBHOOK_URL` environment variable is provided, the Broker will call the specified endpoint whenever two Nodes attempt to exchange messages, determining whether the P2P connection between them is permitted.

+**This authorization mechanism is also used to determine if two Nodes are allowed to exchange messages via WebSocket through the Broker (i.e., using the Broker as a relay instead of a direct P2P connection).**

 #### Request
 **Method:** `POST`